 World AIDS Day

 Since 1988, December 1st has been recognized annually as World AIDS Day to unite in the fight against HIV, show support for people living with HIV, and commemorate those who have died from an AIDS-related illness.
 Founded in 1988, World AIDS Day was the first-ever global health day.
-Globally, there are an estimated 36.7 million people living with the virus.
-Despite the virus only being identified in 1984, more than 35 million people have died of HIV or AIDS, making it one of the most devastating pandemics in history.
+Globally, there are an estimated 38 million people living with the virus.
+AIDS-related deaths have been reduced by 60% since the peak in 2004.
+In 2019, around 690,000 people died from AIDS-related illnesses worldwide, compared to 1.1 million in 2010.

 One of the most cost-efficient ways you can support these nonprofits is to donate to them via payroll deduction through your employer's workplace giving program (Don't have a program?
 Click here to have your employer contact our team.)
 Click on each charity's name below to learn more about their work, and to make a donation now!

 AIDS Fund - AIDS Fund's mission is to educate the public and increase awareness of HIV/AIDS and provide emergency financial assistance to people living with HIV and organizations providing HIV services.
 AIDS Fund mobilizes thousands of volunteers annually to produce events and generate funds as participants in AIDS Walk Philly.
 These volunteers and donors are valued for their commitment and compassion and their community response to the AIDS epidemic.